List of The Lion King (franchise) characters: Sarafina

-Introduced in Timon & Pumbaa (1995–1999)
+Introduced in The Lion King's Timon & Pumbaa

 Quint

 Quint (voiced by Corey Burton) is a human who is Timon and Pumbaa's archenemy.
-He is a sneaky, muscular man with black hair, a pink nose, and a shaven face; he has varying roles.
-He wears different clothes in each episode because of the different jobs he has, but he is often seen wearing a hat.
-He also has different first names that show what his jobs are (in which they all happen to start with C).
+He is a sneaky, aggressive, manipulative and sly muscular man with a pinkish-red bulbous nose (which becomes the same color as the rest of his body in most episodes of season three) who has varying roles in the series.
+Because of the variety of occupations, he also has different first names relating to his jobs and titles, most of which happen to start with "C".

-Quint is a con artist who tricks Timon into stealing a gold nugget Pumbaa found in "Yukon Con", a criminal who stole a suitcase that has $1.29 million in "How to Beat High Costa Rica", an evil clock inspector who wants to get revenge on a timekeeper in "Swiss Missed", a French chef who wants to make Speedy the Snail escargot in "French Fried", etc. In "The Pain in Spain", two Quints are seen together which may prove that there is more than one of him.
+Quint is a con artist who tricks Timon into stealing a gold nugget Pumbaa found in "Yukon Con", a criminal who stole a suitcase that has $1.29 million in "How to Beat High Costa Rica", an evil clock inspector who wants to get revenge on a timekeeper in "Swiss Missed", a French chef who wants to make Speedy the Snail escargot in "French Fried", and many other roles.
+Quint has the tendency of speaking in third person, which further shows his conflated ego, as well as adding suffixes onto words, which shows his over-the-top personality.
+Despite this, he can sometimes be a force to be reckoned with, as he angrily chases Timon and Pumbaa for stealing his suitcase full of stolen money, menaces Pumbaa and Speedy by cornering them in an elevator, kidnaps Simba so that he can get into a battle to the death with another lion for refusing to eat Timon and Pumbaa, and threatens to kill Timon and Pumbaa if they don't restore his fire.